-The controlling Company is a jointly-controlled company consisting of a joint venture between the Allianz Trade (formerly Euler Hermes) and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.a.r.l. and MAPFRE Participaciones, S.A.U. respectively-comprising the businesses of credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent company of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain, Mexico and Panama (hereinafter, "the Group" or the "Solunion Group").
+The controlling Company constitutes a joint venture between the Allianz Trade (formerly known Euler Hermes) and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE, S.A respectively- comprising the businesses of Credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent company of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain, Mexico and Panama (hereinafter "the Group" or " the Solunion Group").
 In December 2017, the shareholders extended the agreement scope to include the joint development of the suretyship insurance.